Self-restrained Triplet Loss for Accurate Masked Face Recognition: Result

-We also make two general observations.
-1) The compact model, MobileFaceNet, achieved lower verification performance than the ResNet-50 model when comparing masked probes to unmasked/masked references.
-One of the reasons for this performance degradation might be due to the smaller embedding size of MobileFaceNet (128-D), in comparison to the embedding size of 512-D in ResNet-50.
-2) The considered models achieved lower performance when evaluated on the MRF2 dataset than the case when evaluated on the MRF dataset.
-This result was expected as the images in the MRF2 dataset are crawled from the internet with large variations in facial expression, pose, illumination.
+We also make four general observations: 1) The compact model, MobileFaceNet, achieved lower verification performance than the ResNet-100 and ResNet-50 model.
+One of the reasons for this performance degradation might be due to the smaller embedding size of MobileFaceNet (128-D), in comparison to the embedding size of 512-D in ResNet-100 and ResNet-50.
+Moreover, the size of the MobileFaceNet network (1m parameters) is extremely smaller than ResNet-100 (65m parameters) and ResNet-50 (36m parameters), which might affect the generalization ability of the MobileFaceNet model.
+2) The considered models achieved lower performance when evaluated on the MRF2 dataset than the case when evaluated on the MFR dataset.
+This result was expected as the images in the MRF2 dataset are crawled from the internet with high variations in facial expression, pose, illumination.
 On the other hand, the images in the MFR dataset are collected in a collaborative environment.
+3) The considered models achieved lower performance on LFW and IJB-C datasets in comparison to MFR and MRF2 as they are larger scale.
+The considered models achieved lower performance when evaluated on IJB-C than the case when evaluated on LFW.
+This result was expected as the evaluation protocol of LFW is simpler than the IJB-C, and the IJB-C has shown to be more challenging than LFW in multiple studies \cite{DBLP:conf/cvpr/DengGXZ19,DBLP:conf/fgr/CaoSXPZ18}.
+4) The considered models achieved relatively higher G-mean scores on the UMR-MP than the MR-MP experimental setting.
+This indicates a higher similarity between genuine pairs in the MR-MP than the UMR-MP.
+However, the achieved verification performances by UMR-MP cases on most of the evaluated datasets are higher than the achieved ones by MR-MP.
+One of the contributing factors for the difference in the performance is that the imposter distribution is shifted more toward genuine distribution in the MR-MP cases than the UMR-MP ones, i.e. masked face pairs are more similar (in comparison to unmasked-masked pairs) even if the identities are different.
+This statement can be clearly observed from the achieved I-mean values shown in Tables \ref{tab:mfr}, \ref{tab:mrf2}, \ref{tab:lfw}, and \ref{tab:ijbc}.
+This shifting in imposter distribution strongly affects the verification performance of the considered models.

-To summarize, wearing a protective face mask has negative effect on the face recognition verification performance.
-This result supports and complements (by evaluating masked-to-masked pairs in this work) to the previous findings in the studies in \cite{DBLP:conf/biosig/DamerGCBKK20,DHS-Rally-2020,ngan2020ongoing,ngan2020ongoingpost} evaluated the impact of wearing a mask on face recognition performance.
+To summarize, wearing a face mask has a negative effect on face recognition performance.
+This observation is experimentally proved by evaluating the verification performance of three face recognition models, ResNet-100, ResNet-50, and MobileFaceNet, on two real masked datasets (MFR and MRF2) and two synthetically generated masked face datasets (LFW and IJB-C).
+This result supports and complements the previous findings in the studies in \cite{DBLP:conf/biosig/DamerGCBKK20,DHS-Rally-2020,ngan2020ongoing,ngan2020ongoingpost} evaluating the impact of wearing a mask on face recognition performance.